 So, anyway, there are bombs blowing up.
 Men seriously injured or dead.
 And lots more battlefield footage.
 So horrible that you wonder, why do people do it.
 There’s a lot of this stuff and it feels relentless.
 There’s testimony on feet freezing inside boots, going gangrenous and requiring amputation.
 There’s testimony on all sorts of other tough material too.

 It’s a difficult one to judge, but although it’s often (too?) hard going, They Shall Not Grow Old succeeds in communicating what it must have been like to be member of the British army during that particular conflict.
 Which is quite an achievement given that many if those who fought never discussed the experience with their loved ones but instead kept silent about it often taking their experiences to the grave with them.

 This is very different from the three – no six – part Lord Of The Rings adaptation Jackson made.
 It’s good to report that it’s a highly impressive and sensitive exploration of a very difficult subject indeed.
 Something of a change of pace for this maverick New Zealander but definitely with catching up with.
 And if you can hold out through the end credits, Jackson runs a superb recording of the soldiers’ popular prostitution song ‘Mademoiselle from Armentieres Parlez-Vous’ over them.

-They Shall Not Grow Old plays in the BFI London Film Festival, when this piece was originally written.
+They Shall Not Grow Old plays in the 62nd BFI London Film Festival, where this piece was originally written.
 It’s out in cinemas everywhere on Friday, November 9th.